iamNeverwell/Argentina-Fuel-Prices-Project/README.md

+This project is about learning by doing.
+It started as an attempt to analyze historical fuel prices as reported by fuel stations, using an excel spreadsheet provided by the Argentinian government on their website.
+The goal, among many, is to derive understanding of trends and insights by using Data Science methods and tools and achieve proficiency.

-[project in progress]
+[project in progress:]

 ### June 15, 2023

-I spent a few hours fiddling around QGIS and was able to generate some basic graphs.
-Not very informative by themselves, but may come handy to add some 3D visuals.
-Lots of room for improvement, but I am pleased with the results after just a few hours:
+I spent a few hours fiddling around QGIS and was able to generate some basic graphs (below).
+They are not very informative by themselves and there is a lot of room for improvement, but having the hands-on experience with tangible results may come handy in the future.

+Using only 2023 data, each cone location on the map represents the true geolocation of a fuel station; the height of the cone = price.
+We can clearly see that there are a lot of fuel stations in Buenos Aires that sent their fuel data to the Argentinian government, as it is to be expected.

 ![image](https://github.com/iamNeverwell/Argentina-Fuel-Prices-Project/assets/117388341/b204adba-d3a6-4af2-8a75-89fd01155c1c)
 ![image](https://github.com/iamNeverwell/Argentina-Fuel-Prices-Project/assets/117388341/7c8d8105-0ddb-45c2-8e98-c500415240c9)